panta82/voting-redux/README.md

 - Why is the author consistently adding parenthesis around single argument lambdas?
 You can just do `x => use(x)`.
 - If you already set up a whole testing  workflow and write a complicated unit test, at least perform multiple asserts.
 Don't do just one.
 - Unlike business logic testing, UX testing feels like pointless busywork.
+- `devtool: 'source-map'` in webpack config, to enable browser debugging
+- > Notice that we added a ref for the Winner component.
+It's something we'll use in unit tests to grab the corresponding DOM node.

+    This smells.
+Adding crap to your code to hook in tests later.
+But, sometimes, there is no other way...
+- `react-addons-test-utils` API is amazingly ugly.
+Why not jQuery?
+This kind of API should be a solved problem by now.
+- JetBrains IDE-s can't deal with code like `expect(winner).to.be.ok;`.
+    Crappy solution: add `//noinspection BadExpressionStatementJS` before the statement.
+    Good solution: ???